Softpanorama

 Hosting Comparison Popular Hosts Most Popular Web Hosting Providers

-Bluehost offerse everything I wanted at a low price.
+Bluehost offers everything I wanted at a low price.
 They give you 5 add-on domains but the downside with that is that only the main domain can have fantastico, email, and custom error pages.
 Another downpoint is that their online live support is never up.
 Also they only offer one plan.
-Everything else is absolutely great!
-Overall they are better than Total Choice Hosting and startlogic.

 This host is great.
 They let you host multiple domains under 1 account for no extra charge.
 They also answer their phone right away.
 No huge wait times like I got from Ipowerweb.com.
 Highly recommended.